urrickhunt/drugwars-rust/README.md

 This cross-platform version stays true to the original experience, featuring familiar gameplay and updated terminal compatibility.

-Single Key Commands like the original insure smooth gameplay with quick input handling.
+Single Key Commands like the original ensure smooth gameplay with quick input handling.

 ### Installation